 Closing the "climate gap"

-In December 2014, the Ministry for Environment and the Ministry for Economic Affairs and Energy (BMWi) addressed the shortfall of 7 percentage points with their Climate Action Programme detailing additional measures and CO2 saving potential to ensure that Germany will reach its climate targets (See Factsheet: Climate Action Programme).
+In December 2014, the Ministry for Environment and the Ministry for Economic Affairs and Energy (BMWi) addressed the projected shortfall with their Climate Action Programme detailing additional measures and CO2 saving potential to ensure that Germany will reach its climate targets (See Factsheet: Climate Action Programme).

 In spring 2015, the BMWi presented a proposal for a climate levy designed to reduce emissions from the power sector by another 22 million tonnes by obligating old coal-fired power stations to pay a fee if they emit more CO2 than permitted (See CLEW news story "German government wants to tackle old coal...").
 But after protests from workers' unions and the large utilities, the government instead decided on a capacity reserve for 2.7 gigawatt of brown coal plants which is designed to reduce CO2 emissions by 11 million tonnes to 12.5 million tonnes in 2020.
 The reserve is part of the new power market design, passed by the cabinet in November 2015.
 The remaining reductions would have to come from an array of smaller measures, mostly incentives for industry to invest in efficiency measures, the government said.

 However, the Climate Protection Report, released by the environment ministry in December 2016 to examine the progress made with the Climate Action Programme, said that the programme and the other smaller measures are likely to be less effective than predicted.
 The report foresees a value “on the lower boundary” of a reduction between 37 and 40.4 percent for GHG reductions by 2020.
 The expert opinion accompanying the latest Energiewende Monitoring Report by the federal economy ministry in December 2016 also warned that the country would probably miss its 2020 emission targets and other crucial Energiewende goals, threatening the entire project’s credibility.